pmollins/BoC/README.md

 this would be presented with a series of templates.
 I experimented and created a fragment for the table rendering.

-The front-end is functional, not pretty, nor is it foolproof as it is possible to specify a date range that is invalid.
+The front-end is functional, but it is not foolproof as it is possible to specify a date range that is invalid.

 The `error.html` page is *VERY BASIC*